Simple Bench Made From 2×4’s

-I'm going to show you how to make a simple bench made from reclaimed 2x4's.
-It really is easier than you think!
+I will show you how to make a simple bench from reclaimed 2x4s.
+It’s really easier than you think!

-Be sure to see more great projects from this month's Power Tool Challenge at the bottom of this post.
+You can see more great projects from our monthly Power Tool Challenge at the bottom of this post.

-The only lumber that was salvageable were the vertical 2x4’s that made up the spindles.
+The only salvageable lumber was made of vertical 2x4s, which made up the spindles.
 See those thin little horizontal pieces?
-Those were put up by yours truly years ago to keep this little fella in . . .
+Those were put up by “yours truly” years ago to keep this little fella in . . .

 Louie learned very quickly that he couldn’t escape the new deck!

 This is the simple construction of these little benches.
-I made a box as long as the longest board.
-The end pieces were made so that the simple bench would be about 14 inches wide.
+I made a box that was as long as the longest board.
+The end pieces were made so the simple bench would be about 14 inches wide.

-If you're looking for really easy 2x4 stools, check out this tutorial for 2x4 benches and stools.
+If you’re looking for really easy 2×4 stools, check out this tutorial for 2×4 benches and stools.

 The seat slats are 11 inches long.
 You can see here that it is resting on the scrap piece, allowing the overhang I wanted.

-Don't be discouraged if you don't have lots of workbench space.
-It's more difficult to work on the ground, but in a pinch it works!
+Don’t be discouraged if you don’t have lots of workbench space.
+It’s more challenging to work on the ground, but in a pinch, it works!

 The box was constructed with screws and wood glue.
 I also used glue and screws on the inside brace pieces.
-A countersink bit was not needed because typically 2x4’s are soft enough to sink the screws.
-However I did make pilot holes for EVERY screw.
-The wood was brittle and I didn’t want to take any chances of splitting it.
-That is why you see 2 drills.
+A countersink bit was not needed because, typically, 2x4s are soft enough to sink the screws.
+However, I did make pilot holes for EVERY screw.
+The wood was brittle, and I didn’t want to take any chances of splitting it.
+That is why you see two drills.
 One was manned with a drill bit, the other with a screw bit.
 That makes things go so much faster.
 If you only have one drill, I suggest investing in a second one.
 Pawn shops are great places to shop for small power tools.

-After attaching all the slats, I worked on the side pieces to box in the slats of the simple 2x4 bench.
-Because I used the longest board to make the box, when it came time to “box” the slats in, I didn’t have a board long enough to have “overhang”.
-I made a 45 degree cut on two boards.
-Then on one board I made the straight cut.
-After I had that laid out, I then measured where the other straight cut needed to be made on the other board.
-These boards laid directly on top of the outside board (of the box).
-That means they overhang the thickness of a 2x4 all the way around.
-I used screws on these boards also.
+After attaching all the slats, I worked on the side pieces to box in the slats of the simple 2×4 bench.
+Because I used the longest board to make the box, when it came time to “box” the slats in, I didn’t have a board long enough to have an “overhang”.
+I made a 45-degree cut on two boards.
+Then, on one board, I made the straight cut.
+After I had that laid out, I measured where the other straight cut needed to be made on the other board.
+These boards are laid directly on top of the outside board (of the box).
+That means they overhang the thickness of a 2×4 all the way around.
+I used screws on these boards, also.

-After I added both side boards, I attached the legs.
-Because there is an overhang, the legs fit perfectly under the side boards.
+After I added both boards on either side, I attached the legs.
+Because of an overhang, the legs fit perfectly under the boards along the side.
 I used screws on the legs.
 These benches are VERY heavy.
-I can move one by myself, but to carry one from the very back of the yard to the deck was nearly impossible to do by myself!
+I can move one by myself, but carrying one from the back of the yard to the deck was nearly impossible to do by myself!

 I am not a math whiz!
 I came up with the simplest way to make this table!
 Jamie wanted it to be a square, the same size as the bench.
 I cut enough boards to make it that size.
 Then imagine laying all of those boards down on a table (upside down), laying those small scraps on each of the four sides.
-That is what I did, then I measured the inside dimensions to figure out what size box I needed to make.
+That is what I did; then, I measured the inside dimensions to determine what size box I needed to make.
 Remember, I needed the overhang to allow the legs to fit perfectly on each side.

-Being reclaimed deck wood, there were definitely some rough places.
-Jamie used my orbital sander to smooth them out some.
+Being reclaimed deck wood, there were some rough places.
+Jamie used my orbital sander to smooth them out.
 I love the way these benches and that little table turned out!
 Blue is my favorite color, and I love how aged they look.
 I also love the fact that my daughter Jamie now has some of her original deck.
-Of course we did not build the original deck, it was there when she bought the house.
+Of course, we did not build the original deck; it was there when she bought the house.

-Check out these awesome woodworking tutorials from my friends
+Check out these excellent woodworking tutorials from my friends

 DIY Murphy BedThe DIY Village